yuvrajsagar17/axolotl-finetune/dpo/README.md

 - **Data collection**: Gather a preference dataset with positive and negative selected pairs of generation, given a prompt.
 - **Optimization**: Maximize the log-likelihood of the DPO loss directly.

-> DPO-compatible datasets can be found with the tag dpo on Hugging Face Hub.
+DPO-compatible datasets can be found with the tag `dpo` on Hugging Face Hub.
 You can also explore the librarian-bots/direct-preference-optimization-datasets Collection to identify datasets that are likely to support DPO training.

 ### Dataset Format

-Since the model will be trained to directly optimize the preference of which sentence is the most relevant, given two sentences, so considering this, following dataset format is required to finetune via DPO as:
+Since the model will be trained to directly optimize the preference of which sentence is the most relevant, given two sentences, so considering this, following dataset format is required to finetune via DPO:

 ![DPO vs RLHF](DPO-Dataset-Format.png)

 These datasets always have at least three columns `prompt`, `chosen`, `rejected`

-> **NOTE**: You can always customize your prompt according to the dataset column (See [Llama3-8B-SuperNova-Spectrum-Hermes-DPO.ipynb])
+**NOTE**: You can always customize your prompt according to the dataset column (See [Llama3-8B-SuperNova-Spectrum-Hermes-DPO.ipynb](Llama3-8B-SuperNova-Spectrum-Hermes-DPO.ipynb))

 ## Setup